September Welcomes Autumn

 Your safety is my top priority.
 I keep the studio clean and I’ll continue to do so by thoroughly sanitizing the space before and after each class.
-Bolsters, blocks and straps are not available for use, please bring your own if available.
+Bolsters, blocks and straps are available for use, but if you have your own, please bring them.

 Arriving at the studio.
 I recommend that you arrive at least 10 minutes prior to the start of class.
 Please wear your mask in to the space.
 When you are on your mat, you may remove it.
 At the end of class, please wear your mask out of the space.

 If you feel sick, please stay home.
 Practicing yoga is not only counterproductive when you’re sick, it’s also a safety concern right now.
 To help protect the well-being of the Yoga Koncepts community, I will cancel class if I have even the slightest of symptoms.

 I am monitoring local, provincial, and federal guidelines as well as using common sense.
 I’m committed to my community’s health.
 I’ll keep you posted if the situation changes as I intend to play it safe.

 Welcome to Yoga Koncepts!